Updated January 12, 2021

 So far, so good.

-I used this technique to show the different direction in the wood grains in the teacher’s desk on this Sandy Grossman-Morris design.
+I used this technique to show the different direction in the wood grains in the teacher’s desk on the Sandy Grossman-Morris design.
 The grain on the top is horizontal while the grain on the front is vertical.

 This subtle change makes the desk more interesting and realistic.